cancerberoSgx/univac/svg-png-converter/README.md

 # svg-png-converter

+## Playground

+Checkout [Project Playground](https://cancerberosgx.github.io/demos/svg-png-converter/playground/) to  test converting SVG images to PNG and back again using different configurations.

+## Summary

  * Convert SVG to PNG or JPEG.
- * Convert PNG/JPEG to SVG. produced SVG is one path, that resembles the original image relatiely well and , and in a relative small output length.
+ * Convert PNG/JPEG to SVG. produced SVG is one path, that resembles the original image relatively well and , and in a relative small output length.
  * Supports browsers and node.js (Same JavaScript API).
  * Command Line interface.
+ * Uses [fabricjs](http://fabricjs.com/) to rasterize SVG documents into PNG/JPEG,.
+ * Uses []

 ## Usage